Triple Maintenance Manual

 24) Remove all the engine mount bolts.
 Take the upper rear mounting bracket off first.
 CAUTION: There may be shims between the mounting lugs on the engine case and the frame lugs.
 Note where each one goes, so they can be put back in the right places.
 Lift the engine straight up until it clears the lower frame lugs.
 It can be taken out from either side of the frame.

 25) Turn the engine upside down on the bench.
 Remove the nuts holding the engine cases together.
-There are twelve large nuts and thirteen small ones.
+There are twelve large nuts and fifteen small ones.
 CAUTION: Be sure to remove all the nuts before trying to split the cases.

 26) Strike the lower case half gently with a rubber mallet to loosen it.
 Lift it straight off when it is loose.
 CAUTION: Do not use a screwdriver or other tool between the case hales to pry them apart or you will damage the mating surface and cause the engine to leak oil or air.
 This will cause extensive engine damage.